A-sleh/Student-Institute-Management/Front-End/README.md

     -- [X] in test class details the header filter need to restyle ;
     -- [X] in report class details : the date of test need to be it in one line

+    [X] Date filter in exams details should work from a point and forward, it is taking point and backwards.
+    (But it work well , this need to discuse with rabo )

+    [] confirm button should rerender tests in report management.

+    [X] http://localhost:5173/CreateReport/StudentReportTests/1 This page need [Back] button.

+    [] add class filter to studet show page, and change pagination and ordering to be from the request (need to make plan together).

+    [X] Change ENDPOINT /Absence to /Student/Absence.